Is your vinyl record warped?

 Step 3:

-Place the round piece of metal or top groove guard over the record
+Place the round piece of metal or the top groove guard over the record

 Step 4:

 Tighten the metal pieces with the cylindrical wing nut gently.
-There is no need to apply the force on the record by tightening it because the weight of the top groove guard is enough for your record to get unwarp.
+There is no need to apply force because the weight of the top groove guard is sufficient to add enough pressure for the process to work.

 Step 5: